 Elizabeth Moreno lives in Beaverton, OR with her husband and two teenage boys, both of whom have anaphylactic food allergies.
-Their family manages allergies to dairy, eggs, peanuts, tree nuts, fish, shellfish, soy and peas.
+Their family manages allergies to dairy, eggs, peanuts, tree nuts, fish, shellfish, soy, peas and lentils.
 As an advocate, Elizabeth was the Chairperson of the 2015 and 2016 Portland FARE Walks for Food Allergy and connects with the food allergy community via her Instagram account, foodallergymama.
 She’s a freelance writer who loves to find ways to make traveling with food allergies a reality for her family.
 Her favorite food-free activity is salsa dancing.

 Joanne Smith lives in Vancouver, WA with her husband and four children, three of whom have severe food allergies and asthma.
 She manages the kids’ life threatening allergies to dairy, eggs, peanuts, tree nuts, fish, wheat, soy, corn, all seeds, oats, rye, barley, buckwheat, coconut, strawberries, and cantaloupe.
 They also avoid gluten.
 Phew!
 Joanne is the group leader for Vancouver Allergy Awareness Network (VAAN), an educational support group for food allergy families.
 She loves baking for her family and the food allergy community and has a passion for healthy eating.
 Her favorite food-free activity is going to Disneyland!